 Even after he retired, he continued to speak at universities and symposiums around the country.
-He also conceptualized the idea for a Space Camp that would teach kids about science and technology while promoting mental stimulation.
+He also conceptualized the idea for a Space Camp that would teach kids about science and technology.

 He promoted the National Space Institute, became the first president and chairman of the National Space Society, and was even awarded the National Medal of Science.

 Wernher von Braun died in 1977 from pancreatic cancer as a naturalized citizen of the United States.